Lava-Pals/bl-unofficial-docs/content/guides/ultevents/UltEvents Counter.md

 Storing ints is relatively simple - we just store them on an object's position and later on round them (...because of float precision)

-To change the value, we wanna use [``Transform.Translate``](https://docs.unity3d.com/ScriptReference/Transform.Translate.html) to increase and decrease the local position of the object.
-Now we choose the axis we wanna store the number on, it doesn't matter which one - but has to stay consistent.
+To change the value, we want to use [``Transform.Translate``](https://docs.unity3d.com/ScriptReference/Transform.Translate.html) to increase and decrease the local position of the object.
+Now we choose the axis we want to store the number on, it doesn't matter which one - but has to stay consistent.
 We're going to use the x axis for now.
 If you want to set the counter to a number, and not just increase or decrease - you can set the local position ([``Transform.localPosition``](https://docs.unity3d.com/ScriptReference/Transform-localPosition.html))

 Here's an example for increasing the counter:

 ![[IncreasingTheCounter.png]]

-You'd wanna do the same for decrease but replace the `1` with a `-1`.
+You'd want to do the same for decrease but replace the `1` with a `-1`.

 Now for getting the value - the fastest way would be getting the dot product of the local position and the vector `1,0,0` ([`Vector3.Dot`](https://docs.unity3d.com/ScriptReference/Vector3.Dot.html)).
 See [[General Tricks and Tips]] for invoking static methods.